 Additional Information About Spices

 Cats are very delicate creatures, so it is best to keep these particular spices away from your cat.
-With that being said, there really isn’t a spicy food or spice that would be recommended giving your cat.
+With that being said, there really isn’t a spicy food or spice that would be recommended to give your cat.
 You should always check with your veterinarian.

 Onions should be avoided.
 Onions contain thiosulphates which are a compound of sulfur.
 These dangerous compounds can cause red blood cell damage in cats.